hai-vr/documentation/docs/products/facetra-shape-creator/construction-lines.md

         <div className="card">
             <div className="card__body">
 ![foshunia.png](img%2Fconstruction%2F11_eyedivider%2Ffoshunia.png)
 *Eye shapes can vary a lot.
-A guidance is to avoid dividing the top part of the eyelid.
+A guidance is to follow the direction of the top part of the eyelid.
 Rotate the gizmo along the blue axis if necessary.*
             </div>
         </div>
     </div>